Image-Based Metrics in Ultrasound for Estimation of Global Speed-of-Sound: Introduction

 Multiple methods employ optimization of some quantity calculated from images beamformed using different assumed SoS values.
 A focus quality metric based on frequency spectrum analysis is maximized in~\cite{napolitano2006sound}.
 In~\cite{shin2010estimation}, a correlation-based metric is maximized, which measures restoration quality of deconvolutions of RF ultrasound data with point-spread functions (PSFs) simulated at different sound speeds.
 Minimum average phase variance optimization of RF channel data after applying the dynamic focusing delay patterns is used in~\cite{yoon2011vitro}.
 The above method was extended in~\cite{park2011mean} with the optimization of minimum average sum of the absolute difference of raw radio-frequency (RF) data during receive beamforming.
 Ultrasound speckle shape, quantified by full-width-at-half-maximum of autocovariance function, is maximized in~\cite{qu2012average}.
-In~\cite{hasegawa2019initial}, coherence factor is maximized to search for mean SoS.
+Autocorrelation of ultrasound images was used to characterize the size of speckle in ultrasound speckle pattern under the assumption that better assumed beamforming SoS produces sharper well-defined speckles.
+In~\cite{anderson2000impact}, these methods are used to solve the inverse problem of quantifying errors caused by incorrect SoS assumption.
+Autocovariance-based methods have been used to find optimal beamforming SoS in~\cite{qu2012average}.
+In~\cite{hasegawa2019initial}, coherence factor is maximized to search for global SoS.
 Signal coherence between different transmit (Tx) and receive (Rx) paths was optimized in plane-wave imaging in~\cite{shen2020dmas}.
 In~\cite{perrot2021das}, a phase-based quality metric that analyzes phase uniformity along hyperbolic signal paths during delay-and-sum beamforming is maximized.
+In~\cite{he2009sound}, spectrum energy of lateral PSF estimation from raw RF images is maximized to find the optimal imaging SoS, closely related to speckle brightness as quality factor in~\cite{nock1989phase}.
+Fuzzy-logic-based algorithm is used to combine multiple image properties into a single SoS estimator in~\cite{he2017sound}, incorporating mean value, energy and contrast of an image.
+Combined sharpness and brightness of a focal area is used to estimate SoS in~\cite{benjamin2018surgery}. \Cref{tab:sos_methods_comparison} provides a non-exhaustive list of global SoS estimation methods in the literature, with their data and acquisition requirements.
+Most earlier methods utilize raw RF channel data, whereas methods operating on beamformed or B-mode data offer broader accessibility, also motivating our study into image-based metrics.